RV/Camper 101 for first-timers – before you buy get the checklist

 Now we thought is the right time to buy one to get on the road whenever we want to.
 Just to be flexible and to be able to hit the road with our dog.

 What do you actually need to know?

-After some research what to buy, calculation and checking if RV or Camper, we decided on a 18 ft. small camper trailer, 10 years old and pretty reasonable in price.
+After some research on what to buy, calculation, and checking if RV or Camper, we decided on an 18 ft. small camper trailer, 10 years old, and pretty reasonable in price.

 And because the camper we picked wasn’t very inviting inside, I remodeled it easy and cheap.